abukhalil-LTUC-ASAC/201-questionnaire/README.md

-# questionnaire
+# Questionnaire
-A simple prompt app
+A simple prompt app to exercise JS and CSS along with LTUC 201 course.